Skip to Content

 One of the fun things to do on Salt Spring Island is to go wine tasting.

-Garry Oaks Winery is on one of the oldest farms on the island, where the wines are hand-produced.
-They’re known for their Pinot Noir and Zweigelt (a red varietal developed in Austria).
+Garry Oaks Winery is one of the oldest wineries on the island.
+They produce their wines by hand, and they’re known for their Pinot Noir and Zweigelt (a red varietal developed in Austria).

 The winery has a tasting room for trying their small-lot estate wines.